 Increased complexity, costs and regulatory demands mean clients are looking for a holistic solution for managing the financial and other affairs of wealthy families across a range of services and multiple jurisdictions.
 This, coupled with the generational shift taking place with the transfer of wealth to the next generation, means that attitudes, expectations and preferences are changing.

 Therefore, the substance and reputation of the jurisdiction in which their private wealth is being managed is increasingly of concern, particularly in light of potential data breaches and reputational damage to high profile individuals or families.

 As a result of increased regulatory and reporting requirements worldwide and associated complexity of managing and administering structures, as well as recently introduced substance requirements, we are finding that clients with existing Guernsey connections are choosing to consolidate and streamline existing structures into a single jurisdiction and choosing Guernsey.
 Equally, we have seen a number of significant structures and entities with no prior Guernsey connection relocating their entire structure and migrating entities to Guernsey from less well regarded jurisdictions as Guernsey is considered to be a mature jurisdiction with real substance.

 Global standards have opened up access to many jurisdictions.
 Traditional markets of the UK and Western Europe remain.
-Russia and Eastern Europe, with above average numbers of HNWs, also continue to be a source of new work
+Eastern Europe, with above average numbers of HNWs, also continue to be a source of new work